I Love New York: Logo

 The logo consists of the capital letter I, followed by a red heart symbol, below which are the capital letters N and Y, set in the rounded slab serif typeface American Typewriter.

 In 1976, William S. Doyle, Deputy Commissioner of the New York State Department of Commerce hired advertising agency Wells Rich Greene to develop a marketing campaign for the State of New York.
 Doyle also recruited Milton Glaser, a productive graphic designer to work on the campaign and create a design based on Wells Rich Greene's advertising campaign.
 Glaser's initial sketch to accompany the agency's "I Love New York" slogan was conceived in a taxi.
 It comprised the letter I and a heart shape, followed by NY, all on the same line.
 As the idea developed, he decided to stack the I and the heart shape on a line above the NY characters, later stating that he may have been "subliminally" influenced by Robert Indiana's LOVE pop art image.

 Glaser expected the campaign to last only a couple months and did the work pro bono.
 The innovative pop-style icon became a major success and has continued to be sold for years.
 In the popular mind (though this was not the original intention), the logo has become closely associated with New York City, and the placement of the logo on plain white T-shirts readily sold in the city has widely circulated the appearance of the image, making it a commonly recognized symbol.
 Glaser's original concept sketch and presentation boards were donated by Doyle to the permanent collection of the Museum of Modern Art, New York.
-The logo and Glaser's sketch are included in MoMA's 2025 exhibition Pirouette: Turning Points in Design, a collection of "widely recognized design icons [...] highlighting pivotal moments in design history," such as the Bean Bag chair, the Sony Walkman portable cassette player, and the NASA Worm insignia.
+The logo and Glaser's sketch were included in MoMA's 2025 exhibition Pirouette: Turning Points in Design, a collection of "widely recognized design icons [...] highlighting pivotal moments in design history," such as the Bean Bag chair, the Sony Walkman portable cassette player, and the NASA Worm insignia.

 The image became especially prominent following the September 11 attacks on the city, which created a sense of unity among the populace.
-Many visitors to the city following the attacks purchased and wore the shirts bearing the I Love New York logo as a sign of their support.
+Many visitors to the city following the attacks purchased and wore the shirts bearing the "I Love New York" logo as a sign of their support.
 Glaser created a modified version to commemorate the attacks, reading "I Love NY More Than Ever", with a little black spot on the heart symbolizing the World Trade Center site.
 The black spot approximates the site's location on lower Manhattan Island.
 The poster was printed in the New York Daily News and was a fundraiser for New York charities supporting those affected by the attacks.
 Added text at the bottom encouraged people to "Be generous.
 Your city needs you.
 This poster is not for sale."